Bitcoin Trading Basics

-For starters, investors may want to first consider why they would want to trade bitcoin.
+For starters, investors may want to first consider why they would want to trade Bitcoin.
 After all, many market observers have stated that the digital currencies come with substantial risk.
 For example, European Union regulators warned in early 2018 that cryptocurrencies are "highly risky."

 Legendary investor Warren Buffett has repeatedly warned investors about digital currencies, telling CNBC in 2018 that "in terms of cryptocurrencies, generally, I can say with almost certainty that they will come to a bad ending."
 Given the stance of Buffett and the EU, it stands to reason that cryptocurrency investing involves significant risk exposure.

 Investing vs. Trading

-Once an individual has evaluated whether bitcoin is right for them, they can begin looking into whether it makes more sense to invest in the digital currency or trade it.
+Once an individual has evaluated whether Bitcoin is right for them, they can begin looking into whether it makes more sense to invest in the digital currency or trade it.
 While these two may sound the same, they are different.

 When differentiating the two, the easiest way to think of it is that investing is a long-term activity, and trading is a more short-term activity.
 For example, many people invest for retirement, accumulating wealth over time so that they can build up a viable nest egg.
 Alternatively, they may save up for their children's college education.

 Trading can be far more short-term, however, as a person could purchase a security with the intention of selling it later the same day.
 High-frequency trading, a more extreme example, involves buying and selling assets within fractions of a second.
 For active traders, the frequently buying and selling crypto is a viable way of securing steady cash flows.
 These actions are frequently executed according to day trading, scalping, or swing trading strategies.